Willmer House: Description

 Willmer House is a Baroque-style three-storey building with a facade of five bays facing West Street in Farnham, Surrey.
 It is constructed of red brick with detailing in moulded bricks.
 At either end of the façade are Doric-style brick pilasters.
 Architectural historian Nathaniel Lloyd described them in 1929 as "perhaps the most beautiful example extant of the Doric Order interpreted in brick".
 At the top of the first-floor level a string course is formed in moulded brick while a brick cornice runs along the top of the second floor.
 At the edge of the roof is a brick parapet, with piers between the bays.
-Ian Nairn, Nikolaus Pevsner and Bridget Cherry in the Pevsner Architectural Guide for Surrey describe Willmer House as having "one of the finest cut brick façades in the country", though note that while the individual features are impressive when combined together they are somewhat lost in "a bewildering and rather forbidding tour de force".
+Ian Nairn, Nikolaus Pevsner and Bridget Cherry in the Pevsner Architectural Guide for Surrey describe Willmer House as having "one of the finest cut brick façades in the country", though note that while the individual features are impressive when combined they are somewhat lost in "a bewildering and rather forbidding tour de force".

 The central bay protrudes towards the street and features the main entrance at ground-floor level.
 The door is wood with eight panels, it is surrounded by panelled pilasters, painted white, and surmounted by an entablature featuring a central cusp.
 The door is reached by two stone steps, though step-free disabled access is possible by an adjoining building.
 Because of the historic nature of the structure it has not been considered appropriate to install a lift or stair lift to provide step-free access to the upper floors.
 The windows are of the sash type.
 The windows on the upper two storeys have bolection moulded brick surrounds; those on the first floor are capped with segment-shaped moulding and those on the second storey with straight moulding.
 The ground-floor windows have plain surrounds.

 Exploring Museums: The Home Counties, a 1990 work by Nell Hoare and Geoffrey Marsh for the Great Britain Museums and Galleries Commission, describes Willmer House as "one of the finest houses in the town".
 The interior features elaborate an Ionic pilaster and entablatured archway in the hall.
 A second doorway dividing a front and back room has Corinthian pilasters and carved spandrels.
 There is a fine oak staircase and period wood panelling and fireplaces.
 The garden features a bust of reforming local 19th-century member of parliament William Cobbett.